jedward225/embodied_reasoner/README.md

 To view our complete trajectory dataset, please visit our <a href="https://huggingface.co/datasets/zwq2018/embodied_reasoner">Hugging Face</a> Page.

+Please refer to `data_endine/README.md` for checking the details about the data engine.

 ## Citation

 If you find our work helpful, feel free to give us a cite.